mindspore-ai/docs/docs/mindspore/source_en/api_python/env_var_list.rst

      - True: Enable the dataset independent process mode.

        False: Disable the dataset independent process mode.
      - Default: False.
 This feature is currently in beta testing.
-Does not support use with Profiling, AutoTune, Offload, Cache, DSCallback or DVPP transforms.
+Does not support use with AutoTune, Offload, Cache or DSCallback.
 If you encounter any problems during use, please feel free to provide feedback.
    * - OPTIMIZE
      - Determines whether to optimize the pipeline tree for dataset during data processing.
 This variable can improve the data processing efficiency in the data processing operator fusion scenario.
      - String